-I have a few personal experiences in how I have felt motivated in the workplace:
+I have a few personal experiences with feeling motivated in the workplace:

-- In my job I'm known as someone who is tech savvy.
-As time went on, other departments would come to me to ask me to do something technical related for them.
+- In my job, I'm known as someone tech-savvy.
+As time went on, other departments would come to me to ask me to do something technical-related for them.

 10 Ways to Underappreciate and Demotivate Your Employees

 - Not engaging your employees.
-One thing that puts off employees more are supervisors who don't talk to their staff.
-Employees notice if you don't say "good morning" and "good night".
+One thing that puts off employees more is supervisors who don't talk to their staff.
+Employees notice if you don't say "good morning" and "good night."

 - Dismissing them.
 Your staff will feel like you won't care if you dismiss them completely.
 If you don't look at them when they talk, if you don't listen to their feedback, etc., they will feel isolated.
 This is a quick way to lose their respect and lose the employee.